 Communicating thoughts, ideas, feelings and enjoying spoken and written language.
-Language and Literacy development depend on learning and being competent in a range of key skills, together with having the confidence, opportunity, encouragement, support and disposition to use them.
+Language and Literacy development depends on learning and being competent in a range of key skills, together with having the confidence, opportunity, encouragement, support and disposition to use them.
 This area of learning includes speaking and listening in different situations and for different purposes such as:

-Knowledge and Understanding Skills Attitudes To understand and express both experiences and ideas with language To know how to express needs and feelings through cries, smiles, sounds, body movements, sign and verbal language To understand simple instructions and respond appropriately To know how to use an ever increasing vocabulary and put words together to convey meaning To understand that tone of voice indicates meaning To understand that there is a difference between written and spoken language i.e. writing in sentences but speech is in clauses, phrases and sentences To sing and join in with rhymes To begin to ask questions To use a tool e.g. writing, digging, etc To show interest in others and a desire to communicate To confidently communicate
+Knowledge and Understanding Skills Attitudes To understand and express both experiences and ideas with language.
+To know how to express needs and feelings through cries, smiles, sounds, body movements, sign and verbal language.
+To understand simple instructions and respond appropriately.
+To know how to use an everincreasing vocabulary and put words together to convey meaning.
+To understand that tone of voice indicates meaning.
+To understand that there is a difference between written and spoken language i.e., writing in sentences but speech is in clauses, phrases and sentences To sing and join in with rhymes.
+To begin to ask questions.
+To use a tool for writing e.g., mark making, digging, pouring, etc To show interest in others and a desire to communicate To confidently communicate